National Library of Sweden, A 142

 Layout

-The manuscipt has the traditional layout of an early 12th century glossed book of the Bible (see De Hamel, pp. 14–18), with a central column for the Bible text (60 mm), and two surrounding columns for the glosses (outer column 45-50 mm; inner column 35-45 mm). ff.
+The manuscipt has the customary layout of an early 12th century glossed book of the Bible (see De Hamel, pp. 14–15), with a central column for the Bible text (60 mm), and two surrounding columns for the glosses (outer column 45-50 mm; inner column 35-45 mm). ff.
 1r–96v, blind ruling of central column, 18 lines per column, pricking intermittently visible; ff.
 97r–191v 16 lines per central column.
 From ff.
 76r–89r and ff.
 97r–191v the ruling extends to the spaces intended for the gloss, i.e. the inner and outer columns - and in some cases also the upper margin (e.g. f.
-79r) as well as a few lines below the bottom line of the central column - at a height of three lines of commentary for each line of Bible text.
+79r) as well as a few lines below the bottom line of the central column - at a height of two lines of commentary for each line of Bible text.
 From ff.
 161r–191v, ruling of the spaces intended for the gloss is intermittent.

 Script